 - proof of address (for example a utility bill)

-The registrar will then print out the death registration document for you to check and sign.
-You will receive a certificate for cremation or burial (green form), which is to be given to the funeral director.
-However, if it is a cremation following a post-mortem the coroner will send the paperwork directly to the funeral director.
+The registrar will then read out the death registration document for you to check.
+The certificate for cremation or burial is sent directly to the funeral director.

 Extra items you may need for tell us once

 If you are using tell us once, you may need the following information.

 - driving licence (if valid)

 - details of public sector pensions (for example civil service/teacher/armed forces)